 We recommend spending time at each exhibit in order to see and enjoy animal behaviors.
 Please also be considerate of other guests' viewing pleasure.

 Our animals are on special diets.
 Please do not share your "treats" with them.
 This includes all animals that live at the Zoo, even squirrels, peacocks and birds.
 We have regularly scheduled animal feedings (i.e., Giraffes and Lorikeets) for your convenience.

 To retrieve lost items or turn in found items, please go to the Guest Relations office at the main entrance.

 Please leave your pets at home.
 If you chose to bring "Spot" with you, the Zoo offers an area to house pets for a small fee during your visit.

 Before entering the Zoo, please check in your guide animal(s) at the Guest Relations office located in the Zoo's Global Plaza.

-By state law, smoking is not permitted in zoological parks.
+By state law, smoking is not permitted in zoological parks, including electronic cigarettes or vaping devices.
 Please refrain from smoking on Zoo grounds or parking lot.